aandrew-me/tgpt/README.md

 tgpt "What is internet?"
 tgpt -m
-tgpt -s "How to update my system?" tgpt --provider opengpts "What is 1+1" tgpt --provider openai --key "sk-xxxx" --model "gpt-3.5-turbo" "What is 1+1" cat install.sh | tgpt "Explain the code"
+tgpt -s "How to update my system?" tgpt --provider duckduckgo "What is 1+1" tgpt --provider openai --key "sk-xxxx" --model "gpt-3.5-turbo" "What is 1+1" cat install.sh | tgpt "Explain the code"
 ```